pyeatt/SDSMT_thesis/README.md

 An example of how to use this LaTeX package is also provided (<code>harvey.tex</code>, <code>harvey.bib</code>, <code>images/gnu.pdf</code> and <code>images/gnat.pdf</code>).

 This class is distributed in doctex format and contains both documentation and macros in the <code>.dtx</code>
 files.
 For the initial setup, you will need access to a system that has at least a minimal LaTeX installed.
+I recommend [TeXLive](https://www.tug.org/texlive/acquire-netinstall.html).
 Overleaf cannot perform the setup, but you can upload your document to Overleaf after you have set it up.

 After initial setup, you can print <code>thesis.pdf</code> and <code>thesiscitations.pdf</code> or view them to see how to use the thesis class.</li>